Kirsten-T/SentimentAnalysis_GENOME/README.md

 ### What questions it lets an analyst or policymaker answer

-Because the angle measures public emotion on the same events GENOME already codes, it makes several questions askable that no existing angle can pose:
+This layer measures public emotion on the same events GENOME already codes, so it can answer questions the country, organisation, and leader angles can't:

-- **Does public tone track, lag, or lead the coded severity of an event?** If public anger rises before the event stream escalates, sentiment is an early-warning signal; if it only reacts afterward, it is a barometer.
+- Does public feeling change before, during, or after an event?
+If anger builds before an escalation, that's an early warning.
+If it only rises afterward, it's just a reaction.
-- **Where does public reaction diverge from the analyst-coded intensity?** A muted response to a severe event, or public fury at an event coded as minor, is the kind of mismatch that precedes protest, policy pressure, or escalation.
+- Which events did the public react to more or less strongly than the coding suggests?
+A serious event that gets little response, or a lot of anger about a minor one, is often where protest or political pressure starts.
-- **When a state escalates, does the affected public skew toward fear (deterrence) or anger (backlash)?** These imply opposite policy responses.
+- When a state escalates, does the other side's public react with fear or with anger?
+The two often call for different responses.
-- **Does the emotional register of the same event differ between communities?**
-  (e.g. a mass-audience subreddit vs a more analytical one.)
+- Do different communities react to the same event in different ways?
+A large general subreddit and a smaller, more specialist one may not respond the same way.
-- **Two years into a conflict, has the public's emotional baseline shifted from acute fear/anger to fatigue and neutrality** — i.e. is salience decaying while the conflict continues?
+- Two years on, has the mood shifted from fear and anger to fatigue and indifference?
+If so, public attention may be fading even while the conflict continues.

-The angle also captures *trajectory*, not just a snapshot: the sequence of emotions (for example fear → anger, or anger → neutral) carries meaning that an averaged sentiment score would destroy.
+It also shows how feeling changes over time, not just where it ends up.
+A discussion that moves from fear to anger, or from anger to indifference, tells you something a single average score would miss.

 ---